Why Contact Form Emails Fail Without Warning

 Why the mail() Function Often Fails

-The better approach is to skip the local MTA entirely and connect directly to a remote SMTP server.
+The better approach is to bypass the local MTA entirely and connect directly to a remote SMTP server.
 This gives you explicit control over authentication, encryption, and error reporting.
-PHPMailer is the most widely used PHP library for this purpose, with a long track record and active maintenance.
+PHPMailer is the most widely used PHP library for this purpose, with active maintenance and a large community.

 Installing PHPMailer

-The standard installation method is through Composer, which handles dependencies automatically.
-If your project does not yet have a composer.json file, initialise one first and then pull in PHPMailer.
+The recommended installation method is Composer, which handles dependencies and autoloading automatically.
+If your project does not yet have a composer.json file, initialise one first and then add PHPMailer.

 composer init --name="yourproject/contact-form"